 How to handle leftovers

 Many kids don’t finish their meals, and when you’re gone to the trouble of making it for them, you might be reluctant to just shovel it into the compost.
 It’s tempting just to finish up their scraps (especially the yummy bits!) so that you don’t waste food.
 However, a better tactic is to put their leftovers in a container for them to have later.
 They might want them half an hour after you’ve finished dinner, or as a snack the next day.
 Either way, you’ll have a snack on hand for them and won’t jeopardise your own meal plan.

-Stop buying treats for the kids
+Stop buying sugary, salty snacks for the kids

 Keep temptation out of sight

-Start a no takeaway family challenge
+Start a no-takeaways family challenge

 After a long week it’s tempting to dial in an order for a Friday-night delivery of pizza or fish and chips.
 If you’re serious about your weight loss plan, don’t.
 Getting your kids on board by turning it into a challenge will make your life easier, too.
 Start by making it a 30-day challenge, and creating a calendar to mark and celebrate every healthy day.
 You could even put the money saved (you may be surprised by how much it adds up to!) for a fun activity that the kids will enjoy.
 Even better if that fun activity will get your body active.